Materials-Consortia/optimade-validator-action/README.md

 ## Running test suite (developers)

-The test suite is based on [BATS](https://github.com/bats-core/bats-core) and should be run in [docker](https://github.com/bats-core/bats-core#running-bats-in-docker).
+The test suite is based on [BATS](https://github.com/bats-core/bats-core) and should be run in [Docker](https://github.com/bats-core/bats-core#running-bats-in-docker).
-The reason to run in docker, is that the `entrypoint.sh` file will install the `optimade` package.
+The reason to run in Docker, is that the `entrypoint.sh` file will install the `optimade` package.
-And to not pollute your local environment, it is safer to run it in a docker container.
+And to not pollute your local environment, it is safer to run it in a Docker container.

 Steps to setup your test environment:

 1. Git clone this repository to your local environment
-1. Install docker (this depends on your OS, see [the docker documentation](https://docs.docker.com/install/))
+1. Install Docker (this depends on your OS, see [the Docker documentation](https://docs.docker.com/install/))
 1. Run in a terminal (based on a Unix system):

    ```sh